What We Do

 Years: 2024

 KCCI is proud to be a part of this community of doers, dreamers and creators.
 Community input is at the core of KCCI and will help to ensure the park is appreciated by all.
-The Tally 200 team invites the community to co-create this space and ensure that it reflects the unique spirit of Tallahassee.

 Together, we can redefine our city center as a place where entrepreneurs thrive and connections are made.
 Join us in shaping the future of Tallahassee — one vibrant public space at a time.